YolandaFYL/Kid-Centric-Recipe-Analysis/README.md

 <iframe src="assets/missingk.html" width="850" height="650" frameborder="0"></iframe>

-Since the p-value that we found (0.086) is greater than 0.05, which is the significance level we set, we fail to reject the null hypothesis.
+Since the p-value that we found (0.086) is greater than 0.05, which is the significance level we set, we **fail to reject the null hypothesis**.
 Therefore, the missingness of the `'rating'` does not depend on the `'is_kid'` column, meaning that whether the recipe is labeled as kid-friendly does not significantly relate to the likelihood of a rating being missing.

 #### Dependency on `'sodium(PDV)'`